43 Different Types of Hot Peppers to Grow This Season

 Orange Pepperoncini is a mild, tangy pepper often used in pickling or as a pizza topping.

 This is one of the oldest Italian pepper varieties.
 The yellow fruits slowly turn orange when they fully mature.
-They are slightly sweet and can be eaten fresh, but their flavor is intensified when pickled.
-It makes a great pizza topping!
+They are slightly sweet and can be eaten fresh, but their flavor intensifies when pickled.
+It makes a great pizza topper!

 Big Boss Man